willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 PGN will need to be stored anyway to complete next and back buttons functionality.
 This will be implemented through a stack of all the moves made in the game.
 Then when a user wishes to go back a position it will simply pop the top move off the stack which will be the last move played due to the stack's nature in storing data.

 ### Design
+The language I will be using to produce the engine will be C#.
+This is for a number of reasons such as: familiarity, portability, object-oriented nature, and finally it being a static language; this makes it easier to find errors, understand the code and also write it.
+C#'s main advantage is it being an object-oriented language, this makes the code highly efficient, reusable, flexible, scalable and easy to maintain.
+Additionally, the chess programming world is largely dominated by C and C++  languages, meaning there is a huge community of developers and resources available.
+Even some of the strongest engines written in other languages were eventually rewritten in C, e.g. Booot written by Alex Morozov in Delphi, it was rewritten due to running into too many 64-bit bugs.
+It is also commonly used for web and windows applications which fits the project's needs.

 ### Testing